bartificer/programming-by-stealth/docs/pbs98.md

 ## A Worked Example — Currency Amounts

-In this example we'll build a suite if classes to represent amounts of money in a specific currencies.
+In this example we'll build a suite of classes to represent amounts of money in specific currencies.

-We'll model this requirement using three inter-related concepts — *amounts of money* have a given *currency*, and a currency has one or two *denominations*.
-For example, the sum of money $5.45 is in *US Dollars* which have two denominations, *Dollars* and *Cents*.
+We'll model this requirement using three interrelated concepts.  *Amounts of money* have a given *currency*, and a *currency* has one or two *denominations*.
+For example, the sum of money $5.45 is in *US Dollars*, which have two denominations, *Dollars* and *Cents*.
 We'll write three classes to represent these three concepts — `MonetaryAmount`, `Currency`, and `Denomination`.

 There will be two *has-a* relationships between our classes — monetary amounts have a currency, and currencies have one or two denominations.